Humphries-Lab/Lab-Website/_members/tomas-fiers.md

   linkedin:
 ---

-Emma is a graduate student working on the role of stochastic choice in foraging decisions.
-She is a jointly supervised by [Matt Apps](https://www.msn-lab.com/) at the University of Birmingham.
+Tomas was a graduate student from 2020-2024, working on the inference of connections between neurons from voltage imaging data.